drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D student in Harvard's Economics Department, where I spend most of my time thinking about social influence, cities, and computers.
+I'm a Ph.D student in Economics at Harvard, where I spend most of my time thinking about social influence, cities, and computers.

 Before that, I was at Columbia, where I earned a BA in Computer Science and Economics.
 In between, I did research at NYU Stern and Facebook.